Quinoa-Stuffed Acorn Squash

 Squash has powerful phytonutrients that keep your cell’s healthy and help prevent diseases like breast, lung and prostate cancer.

-• Insulin regulating and blood sugar–balancing, which makes it a great choice for diabetics or those watching their blood sugar, which should be all of us, right?!
+• Insulin regulating and blood sugar–balancing, which makes it an excellent choice for diabetics or those watching their blood sugar, which should be all of us, right?!

 • Feeds the good bacteria in our large intestine and you already know the importance of those creepy crawlies!

 • Has anti-inflammatory phytonutrients.
-Even though squash is mostly sweet, there are always subtle bitter notes and that is those healing phytonutrients you are tasting.
+Even though squash is sweet mainly, there are always subtle bitter notes, and that is those healing phytonutrients you are tasting.

-The inspiration for the stuffing recipe came from an old recipe: the spices I used in my roasted cauliflower dish from 2014.
+The inspiration for the stuffing recipe came from an old recipe: the spices I used in my roasted cauliflower dish.
 I thought it would be a match made in recipe heaven for this stuffing, and it worked wonderfully well.

 After I stuffed the quinoa into the acorn squash, I topped it with some goat cheese feta, but you can skip that part if you can’t or choose not to eat dairy.

-Before I share the recipe card, let's check out the video Walker and I filmed...
-It's up on my YouTube channel, but here it is below!
+Before I share the recipe, check out the video Walker and I filmed… It’s up on my YouTube channel, but here it is below!

 Mains & Sides